VEMBARASI24/Module-5B/NumPy Program: Replace the Second Column in a 2D Array.md

-# NumPy Program: Replace the Second Column in a 2D Array
+# 5c.NumPy Program: Replace the Second Column in a 2D Array

 ##  Aim
 To write a **NumPy** program that deletes the second column from a given 2D array and inserts a new column at the same position.